openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    The |LANG| language supports conventional class-based, *object-oriented approach* to programming (OOP).
-The major notions of this approach are classes with single inheritance, interfaces as abstractions to be implemented by classes, and virtual functions (class members) with a dynamically dispatched overriding mechanism.
+The major notions of this approach are as follows:

+   -  Classes with single inheritance,
+   -  Interfaces as abstractions to be implemented by classes, and
+   -  Virtual functions (class members) with a dynamically dispatched overriding mechanism.

    Common in many (if not all) modern programming languages, object orientation enables powerful, flexible, safe, clear, and adequate software design.

 .. index::
    object